Get your EIN in as fast as 7 business days. Apply now for $49

 What do the first two digits of an EIN mean?

-The first two digits of an EIN indicate the IRS campus that processed the application.
-For example, prefixes 01-06 were assigned by the Brookhaven campus in New York, 10-16 by the Austin campus in Texas, and 20-27 by the Philadelphia campus in Pennsylvania.
-Since 2001, the IRS has used internet-assigned prefixes (20-48 and others) for online applications.
+The first two digits of an EIN identify the IRS campus that processed the application.
+Prefixes 01-06 came from the Brookhaven campus in New York, 10-16 from Austin in Texas, and 20-27 from Philadelphia in Pennsylvania.
+Since 2001, the IRS uses internet-assigned prefixes such as 80-88 and 90-99 for online applications.
+Fax applications return campus prefixes.

 Can an EIN start with 00?

-No. Valid EIN prefixes range from 01 to 99, but not all prefixes are in use.
-The IRS has assigned specific prefix ranges to different processing campuses and online systems.
-An EIN starting with 00 would be invalid.
-If you see an EIN that starts with 00, it is either a formatting error or a fraudulent number.
+No. An EIN never starts with 00.
+Valid EIN prefixes run from 01 to 99, but the IRS does not use every number.
+The agency assigns specific prefix ranges to processing campuses and online systems.
+An EIN starting with 00 is either a formatting error or a fraudulent number.
+Reject any 9-digit ID that opens with 00.

 Is an EIN always 9 digits?

 Yes.
 Every EIN issued by the IRS contains exactly 9 digits.
-The formatted version includes a hyphen after the second digit (XX-XXXXXXX), but the underlying number is always 9 digits.
-If you encounter a number with fewer or more digits claiming to be an EIN, it is not a valid EIN.
+The formatted version adds a hyphen after the second digit (XX-XXXXXXX), but the underlying number is always 9 digits.
+A number with fewer or more than 9 digits is not a valid EIN.
+Banks and payment processors validate this 9-digit length during account setup.

 How is an EIN different from an SSN in format?